paxdotdev/pax/lab-journal-zb.md

             of their own subtrees, we could instead track the entire expanded tree.
 If, after finishing properties computation, there's not an expanded node with
             (this could vaguely be considered a garbage collector of sorts.
 If an ExpandedNode isn't used any more, we manage unmount.
 We might even be able to handle this by hooking into `Drop` on `ExpandedNode`!
 However, this would be error prone and require very careful management of ExpandedNode instances.
-Probably better to be explicit on this one, feels like "C++ operator overloading"-style footgunning.
+Probably better to be explicit on this one, feels like "C++ operator overloading"-style footgun potential.
 [x] Refactor `get_rendering_children` => `get_instance_children`, plus ensure there's a means of traversing expanded children
     Perhaps we just assume one ExpandedNode per visit of an InstanceNode (meaning we iterate+recurse through `get_instance_children` in `recurse_compute_properties`).
 Then, the only places we get many or zero expandednodes is within Conditional + Repeat.